Tsinghua-LEMON-Lab/memCS/README.md

 # memCS
-This is the code and data of our paper (which is in review now).
+This is the source code and data for our paper, *Energy-Efficient Compressive Sensing Accelerator Based on Memristors with Hardware-Software Co-Optimization for Edge Computing (Accepted by National Science Review)*.